Sing! (competition)

-SING! is an annual student-run musical production put on by some high schools in New York City.
+Sing!, often stylized SING!, is an annual student-run musical production put on by some high schools in New York City.
 It is a theater competition between the various grades, with the setup between grades differing from school to school (such as sophomore-freshman vs. seniors vs. juniors, senior-sophomore vs. junior-freshman or freshman-senior vs. sophomore-junior).

-SING! was conceived by Bella Tillis (1913-2013), a music teacher at Midwood High School in Brooklyn, New York in 1947.
+Sing! was conceived by Bella Tillis (1913–2013), a music teacher at Midwood High School in Brooklyn, New York in 1947.

-A Library of Congress archive of the papers of entertainer Danny Kaye, who went to high school with Tillis, contains playbills of SING! performances at Midwood High School from the years 1953–1957.
+A Library of Congress archive of the papers of entertainer Danny Kaye, who went to high school with Tillis, contains playbills of Sing! performances at Midwood High School from the years 1953–1957.